gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryJobs.md

 ## DESCRIPTION

-The **Get-MIPNetworkDiscoveryJobs** cmdlet gets a list of Azure Information Protection network scan job configured in your tenant.
+The **Get-MIPNetworkDiscoveryJobs** cmdlet gets a list of the Network Discovery network scan jobs configured in your tenant.

 Network Discovery network scan jobs enable Azure Information Protection administrators to scan specific IP addresses or ranges for risky repositories to add to scan further with content scan jobs.